How To Start Sprinting – And Why We Should All Sprint Sometimes

 As the name describes, an acceleration involves starting at a relatively fast speed and progressively increasing your running speed until you are at your top speed by the end of the interval.

-Here’s an example of an acceleration interval workout for beginners to build speed, turnover, speed, endurance, and anaerobic capacity.
+Here’s an example of an acceleration interval workout for beginners to build speed, turnover, endurance, and anaerobic capacity.

 1. Do a full warm-up by running 800 to 1600 meters (2-4 laps) and performing a dynamic stretching routine.

-2. Run 4-10 x 200 meter accelerations.
+2. Run 4-10 x 200-meter accelerations.

-3. Run the first 50 meters at 400 meter race pace or 90% of your maximum effort.
+3. Run the first 50 meters at 400-meter race pace or 90% of your maximum effort.

 4. With 100 meters to go, increase your pace to 95% of your maximum effort, and by the time you hit the 1500-meter mark, you should be at your maximum sprint speed.